 Playing trivia games not only exercises the brain, but it can also allow dementia patients to remember historical events in the past, aspects of popular culture from their youth, as well as famous movies and celebrities once they are prompted with a question.

 Naturally, our bodies will begin to gradually deteriorate with age.
-But through physical activities, seniors can continue to live active lifestyles and age gracefully.
+But through elderly-friendly physical activities and exercises, seniors can continue to live active lifestyles and age gracefully.

 The parachute game is a common activity that is played in most elderly care facilities and nursing homes as a way to get seniors up on their feet.
 In a small circle, each person would need to grab a handle on their end and start to create wave-like motions with the parachute.
 A ball will then be thrown onto the parachute and the objective is to keep it moving without dropping.